 Biography

-Maine musician Owen Kennedy is an award-winning fiddler rooted in the Maine Maritime musical tradition and immersed in his growing passion for Scottish music, splitting time between Maine and Cape Breton where he's studying Gaelic language, culture, and music at Beinn Mhàbu.
-Owen's love of traditional music and enthusiasm for performing has taken him all over New England, into Maritime Canada, and over to Scotland and Shetland, where he has played with the Pineland Fiddlers, the Young Tradition Vermont’s Touring Group and Youth Commission (now Sap Line), and in duos with Seán Heely, Ethan Tischler, and Benjamin Foss.
-Owen is the 2022 New England Regional Open Scottish Fiddle Champion, the 2021 Junior US National Scottish Fiddle Champion, and won the 2021 Young Stars of Maine "Glenn Jenks Future in Music" prize.
-More recently, Owen has begun adding the tenor banjo and traditional songs into his performances.
+Owen's love of traditional music and enthusiasm for performing has taken him all over New England, into Maritime Canada, and over to Scotland and Shetland, where he has played with the Pineland Fiddlers, the Young Tradition Vermont’s Touring Group and Youth Commission, and in duos with Seán Heely, Ethan Tischler, and Benjamin Foss.
+Most recently, Owen was selected to perform at the 2025 Scottish Performing Arts Classic.
+He is the 2022 New England Regional Open Scottish Fiddle Champion, the 2021 Junior US National Scottish Fiddle Champion, and won the 2021 Young Stars of Maine "Glenn Jenks Future in Music" prize.
 Owen’s powerful playing can capture the melancholy of a Scottish air, mimic the sound of pipes in a march, or drive a good ol’ New England contradance tune.

 Owen’s debut album "Oh When: Now" was recorded with Owen Marshall and released in 2023.
-Available now on Bandcamp, “Oh When: Now” is a musical snapshot of the places Owen's visited and the musicians he's played with and learned from, featuring tunes he's loved for years as well as newer favorites from Scotland, Cape Breton, and Shetland and includes tracks with Noah Fishman and Seán Heely.
-Owen is also wrapping up a solo project, 50 Fiddlers from 50 States, which is available on YouTube.
+Available now on Bandcamp, “Oh When: Now” is a musical snapshot of the places Owen's visited and the musicians he's played with and learned from, featuring tunes he's loved for years as well as favorites from Scotland, Cape Breton, and Shetland and includes tracks with Noah Fishman and Seán Heely.
+Owen has also wrapped up a solo project, 50 Fiddlers from 50 States, which is available on YouTube.

 Quote from Alasdair Fraser